Wateringbury: Modern Period

 Two breweries, the Phoenix Brewery of the Leney family and the Kent Brewery of the Jude and Hanbury families, developed in the village in the 18th century and only closed in the late 20th.
 In the second half of the 19th century, Leney became internationally renowned as a breeder of shorthorn cattle with individual specimens reaching astronomical prices (2,000 guineas for a single animal in 1874) at auctions held in the village with exports to the US and New Zealand.

-In the 1820s Matthias Lucas, Lord Mayor of London in 1827, a self-made man who became extremely wealthy from commerce, acquired Wateringbury Place.
-During his residence he brought was very active in village affairs, building several substantial houses (The Red House, The Beck, The Thatched House, The Limes and The Orpines) on the Wateringbury Place estate for rent.
+In the 1820s Matthias Lucas, Lord Mayor of London in 1827, a self-made man who became wealthy from commerce, acquired Wateringbury Place.
+During his residence he was active in village affairs, building several substantial houses (The Red House, The Beck, The Thatched House, The Limes and The Orpines) on the Wateringbury Place estate for rent.
 He also represented the village's interests to Parliamentary inquiries about the navigation of the Medway and the fruit trade.
 He died in 1848, and his grandson split and sold the estate in 1876.

 Another Lord Mayor of London, Horatio Davies, owned Wateringbury Place by 1897, the year of his Lord Mayorship.
 He was an art lover and a discriminating purchaser of pictures, and filled the house with famous works of art and antique silverware.

 In the nineteenth century, Wateringbury is recorded as having several small private boarding schools, and in 1843 a public National School.
-There was also an explosion of sports and other clubs and activities in the nineteenth century.
+There was also an increase of sports and other clubs and activities in the nineteenth century.
 The societies included: an Amicable Benefit Society; the Oddfellows; Boys Brigade and Scouts; horticultural and drama societies.
 A Working Men's Club was established in 1887 with considerable support from the local gentry.
 A series of annual rowing regattas held on the Medway in the 1860s and 1870s attracted large numbers of people each year to Wateringbury to view, with special trains laid on; a silver Wateringbury regatta cup is still awarded each year at the National Schools regatta.